wallscope/strvct-students/README.md

-# STRVCT backend
+# STRVCT API Readme

 The STRVCT Backend API is written in Kotlin.
 It serves as the bridge between the front-end (written in Vue.js with TypeScript/PUG/SCSS) and the triplestore (Blazegraph) which stores the generated vocabulary.
-AppRoute.kt contains all available endpoints, explained below.
+All available endpoints are explained below.

 In [/vocabularies](vocabularies/), there are three vocabularies, all of varying sizes, labeled as small, medium and large.

-The API is available at:
+The API is available at: link TBA

 # Endpoints